JulienrBourgeois/UNO-Card-Game-Digitized/README.md

 # UNO-Card-Game-Digitized
 This project was my first every computer science project.
 I completed it my sophomore year of high school for the Create Performance Task for my AP Computer Science Principles class.
 Making this program was a great experience and really sparked my love for programming.
 However, looking back at it all of these years later, I realized how much more I could have optimized and expanded upon this game.

-The Create Performance Taskl recquired me to put togethr a working program that used and applied all of the core fundamentals of programming such as for-loops, while loops, if statements etc. After about 3 hours of going back and forth between ideas, I decided to create a digitized version of UNO.
+The Create Performance Task required me to put together a working program that used and applied all of the core fundamentals of programming such as for-loops, while loops, if statements etc. After about 3 hours of going back and forth between ideas, I decided to create a digitized version of UNO.

 To begin my project, I knew that I had to have access to every image of every card in the UNO set.
 Being the inexperienced person that I once was, I went and downloaded every single card one by one instead of downloading the entire collection of cards at once.